ArnoldDP/OStim-Community-Modlist/README.md

 ### News!

+The list is now live!
+Grab it from the Wabbajack Gallery :)

-I also now have a Discord for updates, feedback, and support.
+I also have a Discord for updates, feedback, and support.
 Feel free to join!
 [OCM Support discord](https://discord.gg/MgDsHfmCEF)

 <details>
  <summary>Description</summary>